josephkligel/bash/README.md

 compile: Script that compiles C code in an easy convenient way and then runs it, showing the output of the code below its compilation

+editpyIndex: Script to edit pythonIndex.txt, which stores Python references

 editref: Script to edit bashref.txt

 edittodo: Edits todolist.txt